sebastien-dargoeuves-ipf/ipf-manage-views/README.md

 ### Backup

+Files will be saved in the `json` folder.
 To manually backup views, run:

 ```bash
 python manage_views.py backup [--unattended]
 ```

-The `--unattended` flag is optional and allows you to backup views without asking for confirmation.
+The `--unattended` flag is optional and allows you to backup views without asking for destination folder.

 ### Restore